Sorry, you need to enable JavaScript to visit this website.

 10. Take lots of photos!

 Babies change so much so quickly.
-The first weeks and months of parenthood will fly by in a blur, but keep your phoned charged as there will be lots of photo opps.
+The first weeks and months of parenthood will fly by in a blur, but keep your phone charged as there will be lots of photo opps.
 Whether it’s pics of just your baby, or your partner and your little one, keep snapping away throughout the day.
 You can never have too many pics of your beautiful new arrival.
 Selfies with you and your gorgeous son or daughter are a must too.
 And no, this doesn’t have to be to styled and posed to post on social media, but just so you and your partner can look back in years to come and remember that time when you became parents.

 Smart parenting